How To Backup And Restore Drivers

 - Restore drivers from previous backup

-Download the program in a zip file from the developer here.
+Download the program in a zip file from MajorGeeks here.
 Unzip (extract) the file into a folder (by default will be called Double Driver Portable)

-Run the DD.exe program from the Double Driver folder to launch Double Driver – it opens at the ‘Home’ tab
+Run the DD.exe program from the Double Driver folder to launch the program – it opens at the ‘Home’ tab

-- Click the ‘Backup’ tab then the ‘Scan Current System’ button – Double Driver will scan your computer and list the drivers as shown in the example below:
+- Click the ‘Backup’ tab then the ‘Scan Current System’ button – it will scan your computer and list the drivers as shown in the example below:

-Note: only drivers by third party manufacturers are selected (ticked) by default, not drivers by Microsoft.
-There is little point backing up Microsoft drivers as they are included in Windows so are installed automatically.
-However, you can fine tune the selection of drivers by clicking the arrow menu next to ‘Select’ – All includes Microsoft drivers, None and Invert let you quickly narrow or broaden the scope and can make it easier to select specific drivers.
+Note: only drivers by third party manufacturers are selected (ticked) by default, not those by Microsoft.
+There is little point backing up Microsoft’s as they are included in Windows so are installed automatically.
+However, you can fine tune the selection of drivers by clicking the arrow menu next to ‘Select’ – All includes Microsoft drivers, None and Invert let you quickly narrow or broaden the scope and can make it easier to select specific ones.

-- To backup all the selected drivers click the ‘Backup Now’ button
+- To backup all those selected click the ‘Backup Now’ button

-- Choose a destination folder to save the drivers to or accept the default location
+- Choose a destination folder to save them to or accept the default location

 - Choose the output type – the easiest is the default ‘Structured folder’ – leave it at that unless you really know what you’re doing